OYSTERS EN PERSILLADE

 Preheat bbq to medium-high.

 Place oysters flat-side up on the grill rack.
 Close the lid and grill until the top shell pops open, 3 to 5 minutes.
-Transfer the oysters to the cutting board with tongs, keeping them as level as possible so the oyster “liquor” (salty seawater) doesn’t spill out.
+Transfer the oysters to the cutting board with tongs, keeping them as level as possible so the oyster “liquor” (seawater) doesn’t spill out.

 Wearing and oven mitt to hold the oyster, use the knife to remove the top shell, cutting the oyster away from the top shell and leaving it to rest in the bottom shell.
 Periodically wipe your knife clean.
 Discard the top shells.
-Spoon about 1 teaspoon sauce onto each oyster.
+Spoon about 1 teaspoon of the sauce onto each oyster.
 Return the oysters to the oven and grill until the sauce is bubbling, 2 to 4 minutes more.
-Serve with small forks.